nixworks/public/news/2005/04/17/index.md

 ##### Helsinki
 ### [ Negotiations in Helsinki between the government of Indonesia and Free Aceh Movement end "constructively", according to mediator Martti Ahtisaari.
 Talks are scheduled to continue in May. ](/news/2005/04/17/negotiations-in-helsinki-between-the-government-of-indonesia-and-free-aceh-movement-end-constructively-according-to-mediator-martti-ahti.md)
-_Context: Indonesia, Martti Ahtisaari, GAM, Helsinki_
+_Context: Martti Ahtisaari, Helsinki, GAM, Indonesia_

 ##### University at Albany
 ### [ Students at the University at Albany in Albany, New York set the record for the world's largest pillow fight with 3,648 participants, observed by Guinness Records officials. ](/news/2005/04/17/students-at-the-university-at-albany-in-albany-new-york-set-the-record-for-the-world-s-largest-pillow-fight-with-3-648-participants-obser.md)
-_Context: pillow fight, Albany, University at Albany, New York_
+_Context: New York, pillow fight, Albany, University at Albany_

 ## [Previous Day...](/news/2005/04/16/index.md)